LegoFigure11/legofigure11.github.io/_pages/misc/gales.md

 ``823991, 823985, 823916, 823878, 823808, 823762, 823733``

-Frame ``823991`` is odd, but because it takes 7 frames for the game to generate a Pokemon, hitting that would cause us to roll past our target NL2 (``823991 + 7 = 823998``, which would take our NL2 to ``824016`` and throw everything completely off). ``823985`` is both odd and is more than 7 frames before our NL2, so this is the upper limit of our NL1.
+Frame ``823991`` is odd, but because it takes 7 frames for the game to generate a Pokémon, hitting that would cause us to roll past our target NL2 (``823991 + 7 = 823998``, which would take our NL2 to ``824016`` and throw everything completely off). ``823985`` is both odd and is more than 7 frames before our NL2, so this is the upper limit of our NL1.
 Any frames further than this and we will miss our target NL3.

 ``823916````823878````823808`` and ``823762`` are all even, so also cannot be used in NL1.
 This leaves ``823733`` as the lower limit for our NL1.
-Due to the way that Gales treats Odd and Even frames, landing on any ODD frame greater than ``823733`` and less than or equal to 823985 will cause the NLs to line up in a way that NL is on our target frame (if we hit a frame before the upper limit of our NL1 but after the lower limit, the game will automatically roll forward until it hits the upper limit and generate the Pokemon there).
+Due to the way that Gales treats Odd and Even frames, landing on any ODD frame greater than ``823733`` and less than or equal to 823985 will cause the NLs to line up in a way that NL is on our target frame (if we hit a frame before the upper limit of our NL1 but after the lower limit, the game will automatically roll forward until it hits the upper limit and generate the Pokémon there).

 <br />
 But Lego, you still haven't explained why I can advance past my target frame and then hit it later!